blynkkk/blynkkk.github.io/GettingStarted.md

 You know that **Blynk works over the Internet**, right?
 (Bluetooth LE is on the way)

 Before you start Blynking, you need to understand how you will connect to the Internet.
-It can be an Ethernet Shield for Arduino, or may be your hardware is already internet-enabled (e.g. Spark Core).
+It can be an Ethernet Shield for Arduino, Wi-Fi or may be your hardware is already internet-enabled (e.g. Spark Core).

-We've prepared example sketches which will get your microcomputer online.
+We've prepared [example sketches](https://github.com/blynkkk/blynk-library/tree/master/examples/BoardsAndShields) which will get your microcomputer online.
 Open the example sketch according to your device or shield.
-If you are using **codebender** - find the example you need in the [list]()
+If you are using **codebender** - find the example you need in the [list]().

 <img src="images/connection_type_sketch.png" style="width: 500px;"/>